 Also be aware that with Squarespace’s basic plan, you won’t be able to create an e-commerce space on your site.

-You now have all the tools you need to create a website dedicated to your podcast in order to promote it and boost your listens. ✨🌈
+You now have all the tools you need to create a website dedicated to your podcast in order to promote it and boost your number of downloads. ✨🌈